-Their office is located next to Student Services Office

-Their tel. no / mobile no is 020 8879 4361
+The Designated Safeguarding Lead: Michelle Alexander Their office is located next to Student Services Office Their tel. no is 020 3908 3139

-The Designated Safeguarding Deputies

-Names: Mrs Gilmore, Ms McPeake, Ms Pearce.

-Their office is located in the Pastoral Centre (Mrs Gilmore and Ms McPeake), in Student Services (Ms Pearce).
+The Designated Safeguarding Deputies: Ms Harriott, Mrs Gilmore, Ms Donaldson, Ms McCourt.
+Their office is located in the Pastoral Centre (Ms Donaldson and Mrs Gilmore), in KS3 office (Mrs McCourt).

 Any allegation or disclosure involving someone who works with children in a paid or voluntary capacity must be reported directly to the Head Teacher, or Senior Manager, unless it involves them and then it should be reported directly to the Chair of the Governing Body or Management Committee.
+2